easonchai/horus/packages/horus/README.md

 Executing step 3: revoke
 Explanation: Lastly, we should revoke the permissions for the compromised protocol to prevent any future unauthorized transactions.
-REVOKE TOOL CALLED: Revoking permissions for token: None, protocol: Uniswap V3
+AGENTKIT REVOKE TOOL CALLED: Revoking permissions for token: None, protocol: Uniswap V3

 Horus Response: Emergency withdrawal initiated: all USDC to 0x1234567890abcdef1234567890abcdef12345678.
 Emergency swap initiated: all USDC to ETH.